 Pay attention!

-Protein synthesis continues until one of the three is on the ribosome stop codons (UAA, UAG or UGA).
+Protein synthesis continues until one of the three is found on the ribosome stop codons (UAA, UAG or UGA).
 After that, the protein chain is detached from the ribosome, enters the cytoplasm and forms the secondary, tertiary and quaternary structures inherent in this protein.

 The essence of the process of protein biosynthesis